Strategy: Investing in pre-construction new development

 Posted by Wei Min Tan on March 3, 2019

-Investing in pre-construction refers to buying based on plans and renderings, before a property has been completed.
+Investing in pre-construction in Manhattan refers to buying based on plans and renderings, before a property has been completed.
 Often developers start selling 1-2 years in advance of anticipated completion date.
 New developments can be either:

 (i) Ground-Up Construction, where the whole building is brand new

 (ii) Conversion, which means the building is existing/prewar and the developer is converting only the interior

 The advantage to the buyer, who is buying based on floor plans and viewing finishes at the sales office, is the pre-construction discount.
 Booking a unit typically requires 10 to 25 percent of the property price.
 The balance is due at closing which is also when the property is completed, during which time prices would have increased as well.

 New developments have the best amenities which are very attractive to tenants.
 This strategy works well for all client categories – those who want to rent out, use as vacation home or simply park funds.

 The risk is that, if there’s a recession and the project stalls, the buyer’s 10 to 25 percent booking down payment would be tied up until a settlement occurs.

 In addition, new developments may have issues with quality of construction, eg leakage problems, heating/air conditioning problems etc which buyers would find out after moving in.
 With a Resale, the issues are already known since the building has been operating for years.
 With new development, the issues are yet to be known.